iamneal/commander/README.md

 ```

 ## TODO
-- func MakeAvailableAfter(parent, child Action, additionalKeys) Action
-- overrides action builder that sources an action as parent and overrides anything not nil through a builder
 - make a saveResult and loadResult action to copy results from memory to a spot in the config, or back
 - write the payload function helpers (payload func() interface, ensure payload function exists on v2 structure)
     also: